Home / Blog / 120 Hours Saved: How AI Takeoffs Are Changing Preconstruction Forever

 Scaling AI to Mega-Projects

-Imagine applying this to larger projects, like Skanska’s $1B rail bridge.
-AI handled quantities for thousands of concrete girders and steel rail ties in minutes[^9].
+Imagine applying this to larger projects, like a major contractor's $1B rail bridge.
+AI handled quantities for thousands of concrete girders and steel rail ties in minutes.
 Scaling manual methods to that level?
 Impossible.
 For another example, a Canadian civil engineering firm used AI to process earthwork quantities for a 200-acre residential development in just two days—manual methods would have taken nearly two weeks.

 Beyond Speed: Error Mitigation